-The 3D has been recreated and using ENVI-met some simulations have been conducted.
-The results show that, by increasing the asphalt albedo from 0.11 to 0.40 - 0.65 the air temperature decreases up to $1^{\circ}C - 3^{\circ}C$ .
+The 3D has been recreated and some simulations have been conducted using ENVI-met.
+The results show that, by increasing the asphalt albedo from 0.11 to 0.40 - 0.65 the air temperature decreases up to $1^{\circ}\text{C} - 3^{\circ}\text{C}$ .

 The roofs and pavements that cover around 60% of a city and absorb 80% of sunlight, are among the biggest contributors to the UHI.
-To evaluate how "cool" a specific material is, it's necessary to measure solar reflectance or albedo, thermal emittance, and solar reflectance index.
-The most important is the solar reflectance, therefore the percentage of solar energy reflected by the surface.
-It is determined for the surface temperature; it's shown that how changing only albedo can significantly alter surface temperatures.
+To evaluate how "cool" a specific material is, it's necessary to measure solar reflectance or albedo, thermal emittance, and the solar reflectance index.
+The most important is the solar reflectance, which is the percentage of solar energy reflected by the surface.
+These parameters are significant for surface temperatures; changing only albedo can significantly alter surface temperatures.
 Conventional paving materials such as asphalt and concrete have solar reflectance of 5% to 40%, which means they absorb 95% to 60% of energy.
 In alternative, cool-coloured coatings that reflect about 50% of sunlight could be used.

 Another important factor is the time.
-All materials that are exposed to the atmosphere and use, change the solar reflectance of pavement over time.
-For example, as cement concrete pavement ages it tends to get darker with tire and grease stains, for these reasons the solar reflectance index changes from 30-50% to 20-35%.
+All materials that are exposed to the atmosphere change the solar reflectance of pavement over time.
+For example, as cement concrete pavement ages, it tends to get darker with tire and grease stains, for these reasons the solar reflectance index changes from 30-50% to 20-35%.
 Conversely, the asphalt concrete lightens because of more aggregate is exposed through wear, for these reasons the solar reflectance index changes from 5% to 10-20%.

-The Flaminio district is an area of about 0.218 km.
-It is located in the north of the city and north-west of the Tiber River.
+The Flaminio district is an area of about 0.218 km2.
+It is located in the north of the city of Rome and north-west of the Tiber River.
 It is characterised by the presence of historical buildings, condominiums about 70's, sheds for industrial use and some modern buildings.
-The area of 735000 m is characterised by vegetation along the streets and around the river.
-An albometer was used to evaluate the solar surface reflectance.
+The area of 735000 m2 is characterised by vegetation along the streets and around the river.
+An algometer was used to evaluate the solar surface reflectance.
 The results show that the roof consists of bituminous materials and measure an albedo of 0.10, the wall albedo in a range of 0.21 and 0.85, and the asphalt has an albedo of 0.11.
 It's shown that the high albedo that allows the low absorption of solar radiation and high infrared emission, could mitigate the UHI effects.